intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/horizontal-federated-learning/hfl.md

 #### Configuration

-- model: ResNet-50
+- Model: ResNet-50
-- dataset: Cifar-10
+- Dataset: Cifar-10
-- ps num: 1
+- Number of container for ps: 1
-- worker num: 2
+- Number of containers for workers: 2
-- container num: 3
+- CPU cores: 6

 #### Build Docker image
 For deployments on Microsoft Azure: